covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ```

 <!--
-> I was going to show you how to use Java lambda expression to do the above calculation, but unfortunately lambda is a feature of Java 8 and not yet supported by Android.
+> I was going to show you how to use Java lambda expression to do the above calculation, but unfortunately, lambda is a feature of Java 8 and not yet supported by Android.
 Can you figure out how to do the 'depreciation' using lambda?
     Hint:
 ```java
 interface depreciatable{